Skip to content

 var authenticatedUser: User?

-In this example, user isn’t really an optional.
-You set it when you call display(for:), and it never returns to nil.
-All code that uses user — such as save — can safely assume it’s not nil and force unwrap it.
-The only reason why user is an optional is that its value isn’t available when you initialize the screen.
+In that case, authenticatedUser isn’t really an optional.
+You set it when the user authenticates, and it never returns to nil.
+All code that uses this variable can safely assume it’s not nil and force unwrap it.
+The only reason why authenticatedUser is an optional is that its value may not be available when you initialize the application.

 Implicitly unwrapped optionals support cases like this.
 You declare an implicitly unwrapped optional with an exclamation point (!) instead of a question mark: